 In order to succeed, you have to Challenge Directly.
 Challenging people is often the best way to show you care.
 It does not mean that whatever you think is the truth; it means you share your (humble) opinions directly.

-Need help overcoming these specific challenges?
-We’ve got resources to get you started.
+Need help overcoming these specific guidance and feedback challenges?
+We’ve got a suite of resources to help you get you started.

 A compass for candid conversations

-Because Radical Candor can be hard to put into practice, we developed a simple framework that you can keep top of mind in the heat of the moment.
+Because Radical Candor can be hard to put into practice, we developed a simple guidance and feedback framework that you can keep top of mind in the heat of the moment.